msandifo/reprosci/2018/003/Readme.md

   - `source('./src/plots.R')` plot functions

-  - `source('./src/downloads.R')` directs the download of the releavnt data files to be downloaded into the local directory set by `local.path`.
+  - `source('./src/downloads.R')` directs the download of the relevant data files to be downloaded into the local directory set by `local.path`.
 By default `local.path=NULL` in which case data is downloaded via `rappdirs::user_cache_dir()` to a folder in the users